Towards an Adaptive Social Game-Playing Robot: An Offline Reinforcement Learning-Based Framework: System Architecture Overview

-Figure \ref{fig:system_architecture} illustrates our four-layer architecture, which processes multimodal human data to generate adaptive robot responses.
-The layers are: sensing, interpretation, decision-making, and response.
-The sensing layer captures both user and game states through three components: a wearable device, a head-mounted camera, and an arm-mounted camera.
-The wearable records biometric signals, while the cameras provide visual input of the user’s facial expressions and the game board.
+Figure \ref{fig:system_architecture} provides an overview of our four-layer system architecture, which processes multimodal user data to generate adaptive robot responses.
+The four layers -- sensing, interpretation, decision-making, and actuation -- work in tandem to enable the robot to perceive, understand, and react to both the user's emotional state and the evolving game context in real time.

+The sensing layer captures both user and game states through three hardware components: a wearable device (Empatica E4), a head-mounted camera, and an arm-mounted camera.
+The wearable device records biometric signals, providing continuous physiological data that reflects the user's internal arousal level.
+The head-mounted camera captures RGB images of the user's face, enabling the system to analyse facial expressions as indicators of emotional state.
+The arm-mounted camera monitors the game board, providing a visual record of piece positions and game progression.

-The interpretation layer is responsible for converting raw sensor data into meaningful information for the decision-making of the robot.
+The interpretation layer converts raw sensor data into meaningful information for the robot's decision-making.
 This is achieved through two primary modules: the multimodal emotion recognition module and the game status analyzer.
-The emotion recognition module processes biometric signals from the sensing layer to detect arousal and uses head camera images to classify the facial expressions of the user.
-Concurrently, the game status analyzer extracts the current board state and computes the game score from images captured by the arm camera.
-Together, these modules provide the robot with a comprehensive understanding of both the emotional state and ongoing game context of the user.
+The emotion recognition module processes biometric signals from the sensing layer to detect physiological arousal, while also using head camera images to classify the user's facial expressions into discrete emotional categories.
+Simultaneously, the game status analyzer extracts the current board state from the arm camera feed and computes a game score based on the positions and relative value of remaining pieces.
+Together, these modules provide the robot with a holistic understanding of both the user's emotional condition and the ongoing game context.

-Within the decision-making layer, two modules handle distinct functions: emotion-adaptive robot control and game control.
-The emotion-adaptive module receives emotion states and game scores from the interpretation layer, using these inputs to generate adaptive responses.
-A facial message is transmitted to the response layer for simulation on the screen of the robot, while a difficulty adjustment message is sent to the game control module.
-This second module adjusts game difficulty, analyzes the board state, and produces appropriate move patterns, which are then routed to the arms control module to manipulate the physical game pieces.
+Within the decision-making layer, two modules handle distinct but interconnected functions: emotion-adaptive robot control and game control.
+The emotion-adaptive robot control module receives emotion state data and game scores from the interpretation layer, using this information to generate contextually appropriate adaptive responses.
+An expression command is produced and forwarded to the actuation layer for display on the robot's screen, while a difficulty adjustment signal is simultaneously sent to the game control module.
+The game control module uses this adjustment alongside the current board state to calibrate the difficulty of gameplay and determine suitable move patterns, which are then routed to the arms control module for physical execution.